xuncia/homebridge-insteon-blinds/README.md

       "up_url": "http://1.2.3.4/window/up",
       "down_url": "http://1.2.3.4/window/down",
       "stop_url": "http://1.2.3.4/window/stop",
+      "last_url":"1.2.3.4:25105/3?0262XXXXXX0F1900=I=3",
       "motion_time": "<time your blind needs to move from up to down (in milliseconds)>", "http_method": "PUT",
       "trigger_stop_at_boundaries": false
     }
 ```
+last_url is the request to the hub insteon that is writing in the buffstatus the currentposition.(is correct without the http)

 You can omit `http_method`, it defaults to `POST`.